captainmeta4/Spam-Report-Reviewer/README.md

 # Spam-Report-Reviewer

+This project has two parts - a bot that runs under /u/Spam\_Report_reviewer, and a script that can run under your own username.

-This script reviews all /r/spam reports by a given user.
+It reviews all /r/spam reports by a given user.
 It checks for duplicates, checks to see if the reported user has been shadowbanned, and outputs a list of non-shadowbanned users.

+The script version will also delete your spam posts, and automatically message the admins.

 To run this, you will need to have Python 2.7+ and PRAW installed.
 To install PRAW, you will need Pip.